bikalims/senaite.sampleimporter/README.rst

 Installation
 ============

-Please follow the installations arimporter for `Plone 4`_ and `senaite.lims`_.
+Please follow the installations sampleimporter for `Plone 4`_ and `senaite.lims`_.

-To install SENAITE ARIMPORTER
-list inside the `[buildout]` section of your `buildout.cfg`::
+To install SENAITE SAMPLEIMPORTER list inside the `[buildout]` section of your `buildout.cfg`::

    [buildout]